konradzdeb/sparklyrExtras/README.md

-Utility and Conveniance function for Working with sparklyr
+Utility and Convenience Functions for Working with Spark
 ================

 *In development* collection of modest utility functions for working with